sebavan/Bololens/Documentation/Materialisation.md

 ===============

 ## Summary
-**From Wikipedia:** *In spiritualism, paranormal literature and some religions, materialization (or manifestation) is the creation or appearance of matter from unknown sources.
+**From Wikipedia**: *In spiritualism, paranormal literature and some religions, materialization (or manifestation) is the creation or appearance of matter from unknown sources.
 The existence of materialization has not been confirmed by laboratory experiments.
 Numerous cases of fraudulent materialization demonstrations by mediums have been exposed.*

-**From us:** The materialisation is the digital appearance of the bot.
+**Bololens**: The materialisation is the digital appearance of the bot.
 It groups the 3D Assets, animations as well as the message and feedback panels available in the bot.

 ## Unity
 The Materialisation is represented in Untiy by the BotMaterialisationManager.cs behaviour.